36 Young Street, Manchester, M3 3FT

 Village Greens and Commons

 Stephanie has represented both applicants and objectors to village green applications including at inquiry.
-Most recently, Stephanie successfully acted for a Council seeking to resist the registration of a sports ground as a town or village green.
+Most recently, Stephanie successfully acted for a Council seeking to resist the registration of an area of adopted highway verge as a town or village green and has previously successfully represented a Council resisting registration of a Council-run sports ground.

 Whilst under the supervision of Philip Petchey, Stephanie attended both Court of Appeal hearings in the matter of Newhaven Port and Properties v East Sussex CC EWCA Civ 276 and EWCA Civ 673 and assisted with the grounds of appeal to the Supreme Court.
 Stephanie also assisted Philip Petchey and Douglas Edwards QC who represented the landowner and objector at a lengthy village green inquiry in Essex.